milanqrod/milanqrod.github.io/_pages/projects.md

 author_profile: false
 ---

-Here you can find a selection of projects I’m working on.
-Click on any project to see updates and progress.
+The objective of this page is to give a little bit more insight about the different methods used the different projects I have been working on until now.

 ## Disentangling Stellar Parameters from Spectra
 [Follow updates →](/projects/disentangle/)